 - Machining of the ring begins near the inner radius and works outward. - The tool ramps or plunges at the Z feed rate. - The XY step size is determined by the system and will not exceed the specified distance or percentage of the tool diameter. - The ring is machined at the feed rate programmed in the step.
 When the tool makes a cut greater than the step over such as the initial cut around the ring, the full cut override is applied to the feed.
 The full cut override only applies to the rough pass.
-The finish passes run entirely at the programmed finish feed. - The Z step size is determined by the system and will not exceed the specified distance or number of passes. - The tool retracts to the active datum's retract position between Z passes. - The finish allowances are optional.
+The finish passes run entirely at the programmed finish feed. - The Z step size is entered as a distance or number of equal passes.
+The system uses this step size until the programmed depth is reached. - The finish allowances are optional.
 If specified, this amount is left on the bottom and/or sides of the pocket to be removed on the finish passes. - When finish feed is 0, the finish passes will be skipped. - Finish direction applies to both the bottom and side finishes.
 To match cutting convention the outer radius is machined in the opposite direction of the inner radius.